-- (a) Identify all classrooms at the school site that would have been included in the Gross Classroom Inventory pursuant to Section 1859.31 that are: - (1) Permanent and at least 25 years old. - (2) Portable and at least 20 years old. - (3) The remaining classrooms not reported in (1) or (2) above. - (b) Identify all square footage at the school site that is: - (1) Permanent area and at least 25 years old. - (2) Portable classroom area and at least 20 years old. - (3) The remaining square footage on the site not reported in (1) or (2) above.
+- (a) Identify all classrooms at the school site that would have been included in the Gross Classroom Inventory pursuant to Section 1859.31 that are: - (1) Permanent and at least 25 years old. - (2) Portable and at least 20 years old. - (3) The remaining classrooms not reported in (1) or (2) above. - (b) Identify all square footage at the school site that is: - (1) Permanent area and at least 25 years old. - (2) Portable classroom area and at least 20 years old. - (3) The remaining square footage on the site not reported in (1) or (2) above. - (c) Identify all classrooms at the school site located on a military installation where the site is a recipient of a federal grant for facilities modernization that requires a local matching share that are: - (1) Permanent at least 10 years old. - (2) Portable at least 10 years old. - (d) Identify all square footage at the school site located on a military installation where the site is a recipient of a federal grant for facilities modernization that requires a local matching share that are: - (1) Permanent at least 10 years old. - (2) Portable at least 10 years.

-The age of the classroom or square footage shall begin 12 months after the plans for the building were approved by the DSA; or in the case of permanent or portable classrooms that were previously modernized with State funds or rehabilitated under the Charter School Facilities Program, the 25/20 year period shall begin on the date of its previous apportionment.
+The age of the classroom or square footage shall begin 12 months after the plans for the building were approved by the DSA.
+In the case of permanent or portable classrooms that were previously modernized with State funds or rehabilitated under the Charter School Facilities Program, the 25/20 year period shall begin on the date of its previous apportionment.
+For permanent or portable classrooms that were previously modernized with State funds and are located on a military installation, pursuant to subsection (c) and (d), the 10 year period shall begin after the date of the previous modernization apportionment.
 For purposes of identifying square footage at a school site, include the total enclosed exterior square footage of the school buildings.
 For multilevel buildings, include the square footage at each level.